alexandreday/fast_density_clustering/README.md

 # Fast density clustering (fdc)
-Python package for clustering low-dimensional data using kernel density maps to construct a density graph.
+Python package for clustering low-dimensional data using kernel density maps and density graph.
 Examples for gaussian mixtures and some benchmarks are provided.
 Our algorithm solves multiscale problems (multiple variances/densities and population sizes) and works for non-convex clusters.
 It uses cross-validation and is regularized by two main global parameters : a neighborhood size and a noise threshold measure.
 The later detects spurious cluster centers while the former guarantees that only local information is used to infer cluster centers.

 The underlying code is based on fast KD-trees for nearest-neighbor searches.
-For low-dimensional spaces, the algorithm has a O(n log n) scaling and is thus applicable to very large datasets.
-Is also has a linear memory complexity.
+For low-dimensional spaces, the algorithm has a O(n log n), where n is the size of the dataset.
+Is also has a memory complexity of O(n).

 # Installing
 I suggest you install the code using ```pip``` from an [Anaconda](https://conda.io/docs/user-guide/tasks/manage-environments.html) Python 3 environment.
 From that environment: